boxandav/reddit-download-bot/README.md

 ### Output location

-All posts are saved in the directory set in `subreddits_dir` inside the `locations` configuration.
-Each subreddit has its own directory with its posts, as well as the download history which is stored in `posts_{subreddit}.csv`.
+All posts are saved in the directory set in `subreddits_dir` and `redditors_dir` inside the `locations` configuration.
+Each subreddit/redditor has its own directory with its posts, as well as the download history which is stored in `posts_{subreddit/redditors}.csv`.

 In case the script runs into any errors, you can see them in `errors.csv` in the root directory.